-- This Plan will commence as soon as it is agreed between the Commonwealth of Australia, represented by the Minister for Early Childhood Education, and the State of Queensland, represented by their Minister for Education. - 8.
-As a schedule to the Agreement, the purpose of this Plan is to provide the public with an indication of how the State of Queensland demonstrates its capacity to achieve and deliver the outcomes of the Agreement. - This Plan will cease on completion of the final performance reporting and the processing of final payments against the performance benchmarks or milestones set out within it for 2024. - 10.
-The Commonwealth Government Department of Education and central agencies will develop a new template for Implementation Plans from 2025 in consultation with states and territories (States).
-The Commonwealth will require new and additional information in accordance with the Agreement and the Federal Funding Agreements Principles from 2025. - 11.
-This Plan may be varied by written agreement between the Commonwealth and the responsible State Minister. - 12.
+- 7. This Plan will commence as soon as it is agreed between the Commonwealth of Australia, represented by the Minister for Early Childhood Education, and the State of Queensland, represented by their Minister for Education and the Arts. - 8.
+As a schedule to the Agreement, the purpose of this Plan is to provide the public with an indication of how the State of Queensland demonstrates its capacity to achieve and deliver the outcomes of the Agreement. - 9.
+This Plan will cease on completion of the final performance reporting and the processing of final payments against the performance benchmarks or milestones set out within it for 2025. - 10.
+This Plan may be varied by written agreement between the Commonwealth and the responsible State Minister. - 11.
 The Parties to this Plan do not intend any of the provisions to be legally enforceable.
 However, that does not lessen the Parties' commitment to the Plan and its full implementation.